 The idea for the Construction Code Supplement came from community leaders and Building Code Officials in Coastal Alabama, in partnership with Smart Home America, after being impacted by both Hurricanes Ivan and Katrina in back to back years.

-Adoption has many benefits including; reduction of losses during severe weather events significantly reduced damage, and lowered insurance costs.
+Adoption has many benefits, including the reduction of losses during severe weather events, significantly reduced damage, and lowered insurance costs.
 A recent study also shows that a FORTIFIED Home™ designation increases the resale value of a property.
-Additional benefits of using and enforcing this supplemental code are increased numbers of FORTIFIED Home™ designations and reduced storm debris cleanup costs.
+More homes built to a resilient standard can also reduce storm debris cleanup costs for municipalities.

 Adoption of the Code Supplement closes the gap between existing "I Codes®" and the Insurance Institute for Business and Home Safety's (IBHS) FORTIFIED Home™ Technical Standards.
 The Code Supplement is meant to be adopted and enforced in addition to local building codes.
 IBHS provides technical input to keep the Code Supplement current.
 The Supplement is based on the latest research and testing conducted at the IBHS Research Center and in the field.
 To connect with communities enforcing this supplemental code, please contact Smart Home America at 1.855.742.7233 or email@example.com.